biocaddie/biocaddie-priors/README.md

 ```

 # Credit
-This code is pseudo-forked from https://github.com/bodom0015/elasticsearch-queryexpansion-plugin.
+The plugin code is pseudo-forked from https://github.com/bodom0015/elasticsearch-queryexpansion-plugin.
 Much of it remains unchanged, and strangeness may occur.